kongshaug/DS_big_project/README.md

 ### 2. Benefits of applying better visualisation techniques for data analytics

 When we analyze data in the typical 2D format, usually comprised of numbers listed in a spreadsheet or grouped in a pie chart, there’s a limit to how much information we can actually take away and use for making decisions.

+Therefore the benefits of 3D techniques are as follows:
 - More complex data can be visualized in AR.
 - Better comprehension of distances and outliers in a more natural interaction.
 - Being able to immerse yourself into the data